-Description: Students will identify anatomical structures of the human muscular and skeletal systems.
+Description: Students will identify anatomical structures of the human muscular and skeletal systems and the digestive system.

 Event Supervisor: Felicia Scott and Mary Kelly